Borrowed Bites

 • No sliding caramel!
 We solve this notorious problem by dipping the apples in chocolate first, then adding caramel.

 • Great option for serving to a crowd.
+We'd even serve this as part of our Thanksgiving recipes on a snack board.

 • So much fun to decorate!
 Below we listed our favorite toppings for fall and Halloween caramel apple slices.